dagraham/etm-tk/etmTk/help/PREFERENCES.md

     outline_depth: 2

-The default outline depth to use when opening keyword, note or path view.
-Once a view is opened, use Ctrl-O to change the depth for that view.
+The default outline depth to use when opening keyword, note, path or tag view.
+Once any view is opened, use Ctrl-O to change the depth for that view.

 ### report